mbloms/spores/docs/src/ornate/spores.md

 definition and used throughout the closure body. `Spores` are designed to be composable in both logic and properties.

+> {.note}
+> ##### Expectations
+> You can expect a beta-quality version of spores and the serialization transitive checker.
+> As the projects have not been tested in production yet and they depend on fragile
+> parts of the Scala compiler, there may be some bugs or misbehaviours.
+>
+> Please, help us improve and file any issue you may encounter [here](https://github.com/jvican/spores/issues/new)!

 ## Introduction

 Functional programming languages are regularly touted as an enabling force, as